leinadred/CP_IPS-Update-Monitoring4Nagios/README.md

   *chmod +x monitor.py* - otherwise execute the file like *python(2/3/3.x) monitor.py -H HOSTADDRESS [-C context-lik-12389123-1231/web_api ] -U apiuser -P securepass* changed owner and group of monitor.py to centreon-engine (will differ depending on solution you are using, might also be "nagios") create command and checks at monitoring engine level.

-20200903
-added "-C" for Context, needed for SmartCloud-1
-added possibility to check IPS Version on managed gateways via the Management Server (Api Call "run-script")
-20200906
-added optional arg "-M" for monitoring Management Servers IPS Version only and "-v" for verbosity and debugging
-20201024
-added and improved error handling
-- when SMS did not get an IPS version update or was not able to fetch recent version
-- when SMS cannot reach a gateway
-- added more logging outputs at verbose executing (-v)
-- for checking on "On Premise" SMS, no argument "-C" needed